Wealthify doesn't support your browser

 What is a flexible ISA?

 Want an ISA that can offer you a more relaxed approach to temporarily withdrawing money from it?
 Although not as well known, flexible ISAs are on the market.
-Read on to see how one could help you.
+And in July 2025, new rules were applied to them, meaning they now offer even more flexibility.
+Read on to see if one could help you.

 A photograph of some two pence pieces and a penny that have been bent or warped to suggest flexibility